Joe Morgan, Hall of Fame second baseman for Cincinnati's Big Red Machine, dies at 77

 A journeyman, but a Red

-Though he played for numerous teams, including the Houston Astros, San Francisco Giants, Philadelphia Phillies and Oakland As, he is best known for his tenure alongside Hall of Fame catcher Johnny Bench and "Hit King" Pete Rose in Cincinnati.
+Though he played for numerous teams, including the Giants, Houston Astros, Philadelphia Phillies and Oakland As, he is best known for his time alongside Hall of Fame catcher Johnny Bench and "Hit King" Pete Rose in Cincinnati.

 Because of its dominance in the 1970s, the team was nicknamed the Big Red Machine.
-In five of Morgan's eight seasons with the Reds, the team won the National League West and went on in 1975 and 1976 to snare World Series titles.
-Morgan was named National League MVP in both years.
+The Reds won the National League West in five of Morgan's eight seasons with the squad and went on to snare World Series titles in 1975 and 1976.
+Morgan was named National League MVP in both seasons.

 The Reds retired his No. 8 jersey in 1998.